The Wisconsin State Legislature is not considering an aid in dying bill at this time.

-Wisconsin State Representatives Dianne Hesselbein (D-Middleton), Sondy Pope (D-Cross Plains), and 12 additional sponsors introduced AB 216, the Compassionate Choices Act, on April 10, 2017.
+Wisconsin State Representatives Dianne Hesselbein (D-Middleton), Sondy Pope (D-Cross Plains), and 12 additional sponsors sponsored AB 216, the Compassionate Choices Act.

 Introducing the bill, Representative Pope said, “[i]t is inhumane to force a person with a terminal illness to suffer needlessly.
 A compassionate society would allow them the choice to spend their last days where and with whomever they choose.”

 The bills failed to pass.

 In March 2015, Senator Risser plus 4 co-sponsors, and Representatives Dianne Hesselbein (D-Middleton) and Sondy Pope (D-Cross Plains) plus 12 co-sponsors, introduced companion Death with Dignity measures, AB 67 and SB 26, in the Senate and Assembly, respectively.
 The bills were carried over to 2016 and stalled in committee.

 The 2015-2016 session was the 8th time a death with dignity bill was introduced in the past 20 years.
 The proposed bill was not heard by either chamber in any of the previous seven attempts: